KhronosGroup/VulkanSC-Tools/BUILD.md

 ### Clone the Repository

-Clone the Vulkan-Tools repository as defined above in the [Download the Repository](#download-the-repository) section.
+Clone the VulkanSC-Tools repository as defined above in the [Download the Repository](#download-the-repository) section.

 ### Get the External Libraries